littlefs-project/littlefs/DESIGN.md

             update data in file        update metadata pair
 ```

-It doesn't matter if we lose power while writing block 5 with the new data,
+It doesn't matter if we lose power while writing new data to block 5,
 since the old data remains unmodified in block 4.
 This example also
 highlights how the atomic updates of the metadata blocks provide a
 synchronization barrier for the rest of the littlefs.